KilledByAPixel/ZzFX/README.md

 zzfx(...[,,129,.01,,.15,,,,,,,,5]); // Drum
 ```

-### Here's the code for the ZzFXmicro, this all you need to play ZzFX sounds!
+### Here's the code for the ZzFX micro, this all you need to play ZzFX sounds!

 ```
 zzfxV=.3    // volume